LightSys/Map-Labeler/README.md

 ### Label a single map:
 The program will read the image from the map-filename, place the label on it, and output the file to the output directory.
-Make sure the file has one of the supported extensions: .gif, .jpg,
+Make sure the file has one of the supported extensions: .gif, .jpg, .png, .bmp
-(TODO LIST HERE)

 ```
 java Labeler <map-filename> <label>
 ```